Lower Back Pain : Lumbago – Symptoms, Causes, and Treatment

 - Frequent Fever, chills and severe pain in the abdomen

-Additionally, individuals that experience the symptoms after a major trauma are advised to see a doctor.
+Additionally, individuals that experience the symptoms of a major trauma are advised to see a doctor.
 More importantly, if lumbago interferes with sleeping, mobility and other daily activities, immediate medical attention is recommended.

 Causes of Lower Back Pain